Anytime electronically or by appointment

 Plus/Minus grades will be used as indicated:

 Grade information with students is not communicated via email.
-Make an appointment with the instructor for review.
+Make an appointment with the instructor.

 Students with Disabilities